 2. Check to see if the smartphone is connected to a different device via Bluetooth

-If your smartphone is paired with wireless headphones, a speaker, or any other device via Bluetooth, it’s possible that the headphone jack is disabled.
-Normally, when you plug in your headphones, the smartphone should recognize them and everything should work as intended regardless of the Bluetooth settings.
+If your smartphone is paired with wireless headphones, a speaker, or any other device via Bluetooth, the headphone jack may be disabled.
+Normally, when you plug in your headphones, the smartphone should recognize them, and everything should work as intended regardless of the Bluetooth settings.
 However, this isn’t necessarily always the case.

 It’s a quick and easy fix, as all you have to do is open up the settings menu on your device, find the Bluetooth option, and check to see if it’s on.
 In that case, the smartphone is likely paired with one of the other devices you have in your house.
 If that’s the problem, turn it off, plug in your headphones, and see if that solves it.
 If they still don’t work, you should move on to the next solution on this list.

 3. Clean the headphone jack

-The first thing you should do if your headphone jack is not working is simply take a look into the jack to see just how dirty it really is.
+The first thing you should do if your headphone jack is not working is to look into the jack to see just how dirty it really is.
 A flashlight might come in handy for this.
 The next step is to try and clean it and hope that that solves the issue.
 There are a lot of different ways to do this, some of which work better than others.
-One option is simply to blow into the headphone jack, which should take care of at least some of the dust and lint that’s found inside.
+One option is to blow into the headphone jack, which should take care of at least some of the dust and lint found inside.
 You can also use a can of compressed air if you have one nearby.